Skip to main content

 Written by Sarah Ruiz-Baranov

-Albert Adaptive, available for all users, is a personalized learning tool that automatically adjusts question difficulty to match each student’s skill level.
+Albert Adaptive is a personalized learning tool that automatically adjusts question difficulty to match each student’s skill level.
 You can share Adaptive practice with students for targeted review, skill building, or enrichment.

 Adaptive practice is available to all teachers — even without a school license.
 You can start with a free Albert account and explore Adaptive subjects on your own, or invite students to join your class to practice.